vratskyi/neon-dance/README.md

 >### [🔥Live preview](https://vratsky.com/)
 > **Release will be soon, but you can use it right now😊**

+###   A little bit about myself

+My name is Oleksii Vratskyi, and I am a freelancer from Ukraine, I am engaged in website development in different directions for several years, in this time I have managed to work with online stores, landing pages, blogs, etc.

+Over the past couple of years as much as I can to learn, I have achieved what you see in this repository now, I was able to create SSR sites, not badly optimized too, I will continue to develop and learn, because this is what I live.

+>By the way, I am now actively looking for a job, I would be happy to consider any options😇

 # Technologies

  1. **[Nuxt 3](https://nuxt.com/)** - **The Intuitive Web Framework**, Build your next Vue.js application with confidence using Nuxt.
 An